Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

 \section{Introduction}

-The \emph{consensus problem} is a fundamental problem in distributed computing \cite{BecchettiCN20} in which we have a system of agents supporting some opinions that interact between each other by exchanging messages, with the goal of reaching an agreement on some \emph{valid} opinion (i.e.\ an opinion initially present in the system).
-In particular, many research papers focus on the \emph{majority consensus problem} where the goal is to converge towards the initial majority opinion.
-The numerous theoretical studies in this area are justified by many different application scenarios, ranging from social networks \cite{MosselNT14,AcemogluCFO13}, swarm robotics \cite{Bayindir16}, cloud computing, communication networks \cite{RuanM08}, and distributed databases \cite{DietzfelbingerGMMPR10}, to biological systems \cite{FeinermanHK17,FraigniaudN19}.
+The \emph{consensus problem} is a fundamental problem in distributed computing \cite{BecchettiCN20} in which we have a system of agents supporting opinions that interact between each other by exchanging messages, with the goal of reaching an agreement on some \emph{valid} opinion (i.e.\ an opinion initially present in the system).
+In particular, we focus on the \emph{majority consensus problem} where the goal is to converge towards the initial majority opinion.
+The numerous theoretical studies in this area find justifications in many different application scenarios, ranging from social networks \cite{MosselNT14,AcemogluCFO13}, swarm robotics \cite{Bayindir16}, cloud computing, communication networks \cite{RuanM08}, and distributed databases \cite{DietzfelbingerGMMPR10}, to biological systems \cite{FeinermanHK17,FraigniaudN19}.
 As for the latter, the goal of the majority consensus problem is to model some real-world scenarios where biological entities need to communicate and agree in order to pursue some collective task.
 Many biological entities in different real situations perform this type of process, e.g.\ molecules \cite{Carroll04}, bacteria \cite{Bassler02}, flock of birds \cite{Ben-ShaharDDS14}, school of fish \cite{SumpterKJCW08}, or social insects \cite{FranksPMBS02}, such as honeybees \cite{reina2017}.